Gangwon Province, South Korea: Climate

-The climate of Gangwon-do is influenced by its latitude.
-In summer, along with higher temperatures, high humidity is present, however in winter the weather can be very cold, due to high pressure from eastern Asia.
+The climate of Gangwon Province is influenced by its latitude.
+It has four seasons, with hot and humid summers, and cold, snowy winters.
 According to the Korea Meteorological Administration's data, average temperatures vary.
 In Yongdong, the average temperature is 11.0 °C, and in Yeongseo, it is 10.8 °C. All of the province's average temperatures range from 6.6 to 13.1 °C. and the yearly amount of rainfall is 1300.–1900. mm, concentrated on mountain areas, being one of the snowiest areas in South Korea.

 Resources

-The area of Gangwon-do in both North Korea and South Korea is 20569 km2, with South Korea's Gangwon-do covering 16,874.59 km2.
+The area of Gangwon Province in both North Korea and South Korea is 20569 km2, with South Korea's Gangwon-do covering 16,874.59 km2.
 The province is renowned for its agricultural produce, especially potatoes and fish, including cuttlefish and pollock.
 Mineral resources from the province include iron, coal, fluorite, limestone and tungsten.
 There are some hydroelectric, thermoelectric power plants in the region.